jonadose/icp_final/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-Thank you fo the support and esupervision of the project.
+Thank you for the support and supervision of the project.
 Peter, Brian and Elias